locationtech/geomesa/docs/tutorials/geomesa-quickstart-fsds.rst

 Connection parameters:

--  these are the same parameter values that you supplied on the command-line when you ran the tutorial; they describe how to connect to the FSDS instance where your data reside
+-  these are the same parameter values that you supplied on the command line when you ran the tutorial; they describe how to connect to the FSDS location where your data reside

 Click "Save", and GeoServer will search your FSDS directory for any GeoMesa-managed feature types.